 3.5.2 Single Treatment Session Power Accuracy Measurement

 Now, that’s some real formal testing.
 And it was accepted just fine by the organization and the FDA auditors.
-Better yet, following this protocol revealed some surprising behaviours that prompted more careful evaluation of the requirements for the product.
+Better yet, following this protocol revealed some surprising behaviours and outright bugs that prompted more careful evaluation of the requirements for the product.

 What are some lessons we could learn from this?
 One key point, it seems to me, is that when you’re working as a tester in a regulated environment, it’s crucial that you read the regulations and the guidance documentation.
 If you don’t, you run the risk of being pushed around by people who haven’t read them, and who are working on the basis of mythology and folklore.